-The NCSU cardiology service offers a full range of noninvasive and invasive diagnostic and therapeutic services to approximately 2,000 referred cases per year.
-The residency is supported by 4 ACVIM board certified cardiologists (Clarke Atkins, Terri DeFrancesco, Bruce Keene, and Sandy Tou), 5 full time cardiology technicians (4 clinical and 1 research), and a service-specific receptionist.
+The NCSU cardiology service offers a full range of non-invasive and invasive diagnostic and therapeutic services to approximately 2,500 referred cases per year.
+The residency is supported by 7 ACVIM board-certified cardiologists (Clarke Atkins, John Bonagura, Terri DeFrancesco, Bruce Keene, Kate Meurs, Kursten Pierce, and Sandy Tou), 5 full-time cardiology technicians (4 clinical and 1 research), and a service-specific receptionist.

 Inquiries are best made by e-mail to one of the Residency Coordinators (any of the cardiologists above).